dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 ```

 As we did above, our `assoc` will defer the action down to a node.
 If we are `Rooted`, we defer to the root node; if we are `Empty`, there is no node to defer to, so we defer to an empty instance of one of our node types.
 The pattern that results will recur constantly below:  if an action gives us back the same node as we started with, then nothing happened, and our map itself is the answer.
-In other words, we were trying to add a key/value pair, that pairing was already pressent, so the map to return is ourself.
+In other words, we were trying to add a key/value pair, that pairing was already present, so the map to return is ourself.
 If a different node comes back, then the result of the assoc will be a new SimpleHashMap, rooted with the returned node.
-The `addedLeaf:SillyBox` that we pass in is a sentinel.
+The `addedLeaf:Box` that we pass in is a sentinel.
 It goes in _unset_.
 If it is 'set' during the operation, then a new entry was made in the map and we need to add one to our count.
 (If we assoc a key/value pair and the key is present, the count of entries is unchanged;  if there is no entry for the key prior to the operation, then the count has gone up.)

 ```F#